newnius/raspberryPi/README.md

 #### Note

-All of these works are based on pi3 & Raspbian Jessie
+All of these works are based on pi3 & Raspbian Jessie -> stretch